cogentcore/cogent/README.md

 * code in main grid package provides all the editors for right tabs.

+# Status

+Minimally functional with making new basic shapes (rect, ellipse) and reshaping anything, color, fill and line width editor, and full undo / redo.

 # TODO:

+* layer flags, layer select via context menu -- see inkscape for key props

+* svg render needs to use visibility flag from layers to not render stuff.

 * move, reshape transforms on rotated obj not correct (pink guy)